 Can my possessory title be upgraded?

 Yes, fortunately, being awarded a possessory title is not the end of the story as it can be upgraded to full legal ownership – what is known as “title absolute”.
-Upgrading title in this way is likely to be really useful.
+Upgrading a possessory title in this way is likely to be really useful.
 It makes selling the land much easier and will have a positive effect on the market value.

-In order to satisfy the Land Registry and convert possessory into absolute title, you must have owned the land for at least 12 years and remain in occupation of the site before an upgrade is granted.
+In order to satisfy the Land Registry and upgrade possessory into absolute title, you must have owned the land for at least 12 years and remain in occupation of the site before an upgrade is granted.

 Can a possessory title be challenged?